astralfrontier/chaosfrontier-org-wiki/scrapbook.md

 The alien is an android or long lived herald for a slower than light invasion force due here in 20,000 years, but is happy to keep the planet running smoothly until then.

 The alien is tracking a signal that emanated from Earth, or the solar system, millions of years ago.
 This may be another alien race, or a prehistoric Earth species or civilization.
+# Games
+## Universal Exports
+A small team of monsters (vampire, werewolf, etc.) get together to hunt down and stop human criminals that are untouchable by conventional law - rich industrialists polluting the earth, well-placed senators who got away with murder or abuse, genius serial killers who can outwit the police, that sort of thing.

+The game explores different definitions of "monster", and illustrate how power and instinct can work for both good or bad purposes.
+You could do this easily enough by dusting off your White Wolf books and running a cross-splat campaign, of course.
+But I imagine it might benefit from more recent innovations in game design (like how to make planning a caper fun for players).
 # Incomplete Story Ideas
 * [Control and Chaos](scrapbook/control-and-chaos) - a two character comedy about psychic powers and domestication
 * [Road Trip](scrapbook/road-trip) - a post-apoc story